vitiral/wake/experiment/purpose.md

 by other modules (as it is not deterministic).
 It can then be used to spin up further (dependent) services or run tests.

-It returns a `moduleId`, which behaves like a normal module the specified `outputs`.
+It returns a `modVer`, which behaves like a normal module the specified `outputs`.

 Arguments:
-- `moduleId`: the moduleId to execute.
+- `modVer`: the modVer to execute.
 - `exec`: the execution and config to use from within that module.
 - `outputs`: see [[REQ-api.module]].

-Returns: `moduleId`.
+Returns: `modVer`.

 ## SPC-arch
 The high level architecture of wake is split into execution phases.